ECHekman/tw_lua_debugger/Extension/README.md

 4. Lua files
-In order to debug lua files, you need to extract them from the packfile they are in, and place them in the "sourceBasePath". sourceBasePath defaults to the vscode workspace directory which would be "C:\..\steamapps\common\Total War WARHAMMER III"
+In order to debug lua files, you need to extract them from the packfile they are in, and place them in the "sourceBasePath". sourceBasePath defaults to the vscode workspace directory which defaults to be "C:\..\steamapps\common\Total War WARHAMMER III" in the config

-For example you want to debug the warhammer3 lua files in data.pack
+For example you want to debug the warhammer3 CA lua files in data.pack
 - Open "C:\..\steamapps\common\Total War WARHAMMER III/data/data.pack" in RFPM
 - Richt-click the "script" folder and extract the folder to "sourceBasePath" folder.
 Default is: ("C:\..\steamapps\common\Total War WARHAMMER III\")